Background to devolution in the UK

 Following referendums in both Northern Ireland and the Republic of Ireland in 1998 and in Scotland and Wales in 1997, the UK Parliament transferred a range of powers to national parliaments or assemblies.

-The Scottish Parliament, the National Assembly for Wales and the Northern Ireland Assembly were established, and took control in 1999.
+The Scottish Parliament, the National Assembly for Wales and the Northern Ireland Assembly were established, and affirmed responsibility for devolved matters in 1999.
 The arrangements are different for each, reflecting their history and administrative structures.

 The UK government remains responsible for national policy on all matters that have not been devolved, including foreign affairs, defence, social security, macro-economic management and trade.